alvachien/achihui/README.md

 ## Histories
 This project is the UI layer of new HIH, and it continues the HIH development since the previous HIH [Github Project](https://github.com/alvachien/hih);

-This project used tons of new UI technologies, including: ASP.NET Core 2, Angular 5, TypeScript 2, BootStrap 4, etc;
+This project used tons of new UI technologies, including: Angular 5/6, TypeScript 2+, Material 2, BootStrap 4, Ngx-charts etc;

 ## Credits
 This project was generated with [angular-cli](https://github.com/angular/angular-cli).